stelzinga/MF/MGT_80.Tools.md

 - performer is a Staff or a Group.
 - beneficiary is an Activity or the Venture.

 If no performer is mentioned i.e., {:beneficiary} then the Group associated to the Acvitity benefitting the Objective should be interpreted.
 Similarly, if there is no Beneficiary i.e., {performer:} then the beneficiary should be read as the Activity linked to the Staff or Group performing the Objective.
-If neither is explicilty provided i.e., {entry} then both Perfomer and Beneficiary are the same i.e., {entry} = {entry:entry}.
+If neither is explicitly provided i.e., {entry} then both Performer and Beneficiary are the same i.e., {entry} = {entry:entry}.
 Note that if Status indicator is ~ and Owner Indicator is provided, it effectively means that the Objective has been delegated to the Staff or Group indicated by the Owner indicator.

 Owner Indicator is optional in which case it can be written as {} or omitted altogether.

 ### Link Indicator
 A Link Indicator is used to link:
 i.
-Goals to the Venture or
-ii.
-Sub-Goals to Goals or
-iii.
-Objectives to Sub-Goals or iv.
-Routines to Run Sub-Goals or directly to Goals or
+Goals (Run-Goals, Change-Goals) to the Venture or ii.
+Sub-Goals (Run-sub-Goals, Change-sub-Goals) to Goals or iii.
+Objectives (Routines, Projects) to Sub-Goals or iv.
+Routines to Run Sub-Goals or directly to Run-Goals or
 v.
 Projects to Change Sub-Goals or directly to Goals or vi.
 Streams to Projects / Subs to Routines or vii.
 Actions to Streams / Drills to Subs

-The link indicator is considered text even if stated as a number e.g. '1', '1.1', '2', 'mgt'.
+The link indicator is considered text even if stated as a number e.g.,'1', '1.1'.

 Link Indicator is optional in which case it can be written as || or omitted altogether.

 ### Objective Notation Reference Indicator
-The Reference Indicator contains free text or points to a separate location with more information using the logic as described in [MGT: 99.Legend ## Note Reference].
+The Reference Indicator contains free text or refers to a separate location with more information using the logic as described in [MGT: 99.Legend ## Note Reference].
 In other words, Reference Indicator is:
 1. Free text or
 2. Reference to a Section or Note or
 3. Reference to a File or